 East Rim Trail

 Trailhead Location: East Rim Trailhead on the Zion-Mount Carmel Highway, located 100 feet west of the East Entrance fee booths.
 Also accessible from the Stave Spring Trail at the Stave Spring Trailhead.
 Distance (one way): 5.9 miles (9.5 km) to Stave Spring and 10.6 miles (17.0 km) to Observation Point.
 Elevation Change: 1,000 ft / 300 m to Stave Spring Estimated Hiking Time: 6 hours roundtrip to Stave Spring, 8-14 hours roundtrip to Observation Point.
 Description: The trail heads up to the plateau with views of sandstone cliffs all around.
-A hike through ponderosa forest eventually leads to Stave Spring and the junction with Deertrap and Cable Mountain, or hikers can continue on the East Rim Trail and descend down into Echo Canyon towards Observation Point. ⚠️ Weeping Rock Trailhead currently inaccessible due to major rockfall.
+A hike through ponderosa forest eventually leads to Stave Spring and the junction with Deertrap and Cable Mountain, or hikers can continue on the East Rim Trail and descend down into Echo Canyon towards Observation Point.⚠️Due to major rockfall, this trail does not connect with any trails in Zion Canyon.

 East Mesa Trail to Observation Point